russ430/basic-weather/README.md

 # Basic Weather

 I developed this project to help better my understanding of working with API's and parsing the data from requests.
-I used OpenWeather's free weather API to request weather data for a specific zip code entered by the user.
+I used OpenWeather's free weather API to request weather data for a specific US zip code entered by the user.

 ## Live Demo